DATA FIRST COMPUTER FORENSICS

 - Archival: All stored or backed-up data.
 These take many forms and can comprise of CD's/DVD's, floppies (they're still out there), backup tapes, servers (we offer RAID data recovery & reconfiguration services) and a multitude of hard drives.

 - Latent: Generally when people think that something is deleted...it really isn't.
-Through specialized data recovery software and years of experience, a technician has to decipher information that has been partially overwritten or recover deleted files.
+Through specialized data recovery software and years of experience, a technician has to decipher information that has been partially overwritten or recover deleted files, which is where techniques like hard drive recovery come into play.
 The acquisition of this data is time consuming but not impossible and that's why you need nerds like us to go through the information for you.

 Process of Acquiring Data

 - Digital Forensic investigations have to be conducted by certified computer forensic examiners that have access to secure labs and licensed equipment to prevent the admonishment of the finding in court and the tampering or destruction of evidence.

 - Physical safety of the data and item itself.
 Making sure it's locked in a secure location.